neelakantareddy17/HiesenBot/README.md

 # HiesenBot

-A lightweight conversational assistant designed for IIIT Kottayam students.
-Built using Python, LangChain, and Gemini to provide quick access to academic information, timetables, and campus FAQs.
+HiesenBot is a lightweight conversational assistant designed for students of IIIT Kottayam.
+The project uses simple JSON files and Gemini API to answer common student queries about timetables, academic calendars, and faculty information.

+This repository is currently under development.